Overview

 🍏

-While chapters have themes and threads, I have a laissez-faire attitude in the pages themselves, taking tangents wherever I think they might yield some insight.
-A certain amount of latitude seems especially appropriate in the exploration of agnosticism, which seems to me a sliding, floating endeavour.
-It may be that if you’re willing to explore anything, you’re likely to shift your bearings quite often, and at times quite abruptly.
+While The Double Refuge has themes and threads, I have a laissez-faire attitude in the pages themselves, taking tangents wherever I think they might yield some insight.
+A certain amount of latitude seems especially appropriate in exploring the relation between poetic agnosticism and mystical theism, both of which seem to me sliding, floating endeavours.
+It may be that if you’re willing to explore everything, you’re likely to shift your bearings quite often, and at times quite abruptly.
+Even to include humour, as when I have Moses in The Apple Merchant of Babylon get so frustrated by the Indian apple sellers that he invents a new religion.
+Or by seeing God as the Scarlet Pimpernel, having fun rather than making fun of what’s so often seen as exclusively serious: